AOG-addendum/esp32-autosteer/README.md

 1. enter `git clone --recursive https://github.com/eringerli/esp32-aog.git`

 ### Compiling
-1. open the created folder above from the platformio home
+1. right click the created folder and open with VS Code
+1. wait for PlatformIO to finish loading tasks (status is shown along the bottom)
-1. click build (the tile with the tick), the missing dependencies should be installed automaticaly
+1. click build (the button with the tick along the bottom), the missing dependencies should be installed automatically

 ### Upload to the ESP32
 1. connect the ESP32 over USB
-1. click on upload (the tile with the arrow)
+1. click on upload (the button with the arrow)

 Alternatively you can use the OTA-update in the WebUI: go to the last tab and upload a new image.